 Lisa is author and photographer of the award-winning books ‘Sea Journal’ and ‘Sea and Shore Cornwall: common and curious findings’.
 Forthcoming books include the children’s book ‘Treasure from the Sea’ which is due out in May 2018.
-As a work-in-progress, her new book ‘Scavenger’ has just won the Royal Society of Literature Giles St Aubyn Award for Non-fiction (previously the RSL Jerwood Prize for Non-fiction).
-It will be published by John Murray/Hodder in 2019.
+As a work-in-progress, her new book ‘Scavenging’ (John Murray, 2019) won the Royal Society of Literature Giles St Aubyn Award for Non-fiction 2017 (previously the RSL Jerwood Prize for Non-fiction).

-She was born in London but grew up by the sea on the Isle of Sheppey, at the mouth of the Thames.
+Lisa was born in London but grew up by the sea on the Isle of Sheppey, at the mouth of the Thames.
 Her grandfather was from a South London family in the ‘scavenging professions’ and she spent much of her childhood collecting and fossicking along the island’s shores, searching for—among other things—fossils, sharks’ teeth and old bottles.
 The cliffs there have a strange and other-worldly feel as they are constantly being eroded and washed away, losing on average five feet a year.
 She grew up with stories of local churches and pubs that over the years had been lost to the sea.
 A favourite place was ‘The Pub With No Beer’, at the time a derelict shell near the cliff edge with the wreck of the gents already half way to the beach.

 For 12 years she worked as a documentary photographer, with past clients including The Independent on Sunday, The Daily Telegraph and The Observer.
 After having children and moving to Cornwall in 2004 she began photographing the sea and selling her work through galleries.
-The idea for her first book took shape as she began researching the curious things she picked up along the shore.
-Lisa continues to live with her family on the south coast of Cornwall, in a house shared with an ever-expanding collection of beachcombing and mudlarking finds.
+The idea for her first book took shape as she began researching the natural and man-made things she picked up along the shore.
+Lisa continues to live with her family on the south coast of Cornwall, in a house shared with her ever-expanding collection of beachcombing and mudlarking finds.